If you are having trouble connecting to your 123 Robot using a VEXcode 123 app, there are several steps you can take to solve the problem.

 Ensure Bluetooth is enabled and VEXcode 123 has permission to use Bluetooth on your device.

-These articles from the Knowledge Base provide guidance on how to troubleshoot a wireless connection via Bluetooth to your device.
+These articles from the VEX Library provide guidance on how to troubleshoot a wireless connection via Bluetooth to your device.

 The 123 Robot Battery Level Is Too Low to Update the 123 Robot